madebits/madebits.github.io/blog/2017/2017-06-14-Docker-Machine-On-Windows.md

 Docker version 17.05.0-ce, build 89658be
 ```

-Once done with `docker` we can stop the machine using (`docker-machine` will list all [available](https://docs.docker.com/machine/reference/) commands):
+When done with `docker`, we can stop VM using (`docker-machine` will list all [available](https://docs.docker.com/machine/reference/) commands):

 ```
 $ docker-machine stop
 ```

-A common case for `docker` images is to be able to access them from outside of Docker Engine VM in Windows host.
+A common case for `docker` containers is to be able to access some service from outside of Docker Engine VM in Windows host.
 This is already handled by VM NAT (VM is accessible in the host), as the following [example](https://docs.docker.com/machine/get-started/#run-containers-and-experiment-with-machine-commands) from documentation shows:

 ```
 $ docker run -d -p 8000:80 nginx